The resolution of the Yang-Mills Plateau problem in super-critical dimensions: Introduction

-\end{definition} The fact that $\mathcal A_{G}$ is the correct function space for the variational study of $\mathcal{YM}$ in $5$-dimensions is a consequence of the following result: \begin{theorem}[\textbf{sequential weak closure of $\mathcal A_{G}$}] Let $[A_k]\in \mathcal A_{G}(\mathbb B^5)$ be a sequence of connections such that the corresponding curvature forms $F_k$ are equibounded in $L^2(\mathbb B^5)$ and converge weakly to a $2$-form $F$.
+\begin{theorem}[\textbf{sequential weak closure of $\mathcal A_{G}$}] Let $[A_k]\in \mathcal A_{G}(\mathbb B^5)$ be a sequence of connections such that the corresponding curvature forms $F_k$ are equibounded in $L^2(\mathbb B^5)$ and converge weakly to a $2$-form $F$.
 Then $F$ corresponds to $[A]\in\mathcal A_{G}(\mathbb B^5)$. \end{theorem} Definition \ref{defFZ} and Theorem \ref{wclos} are inspired by the slicing approach to the closure theorem for rectifiable currents, initially introduced by B. White \cite{white}, R. L. Jerrard \cite{jerrard} and used by L. Ambrosio and B. Kirchheim \cite{AK} for their striking proof of the closure theorem for rectifiable currents in metric spaces.
 The idea behind this approach is that a current is rectifiable when its slices via level sets of Lipschitz functions give a metric bounded variation ($MBV$, for short) function with respect to the flat metric between the sliced currents.\\ The closure theorem for rectifiable currents corresponds then to a compactness result for $MBV$ functions, valid when the oscillations of slices are controlled via the overlying total mass functional for sequences of weakly convergent currents.
 This mass-finiteness condition was weakened by R. M. Hardt and T. Rivi\`ere \cite{HR1}, who introduced the notion of \textit{rectifiable scans}.\\

 In \cite{PR1} the authors used the ideas coming from the theory of scans for defining the class of weak $L^p$ curvatures over $U(1)$-bundles and proving the weak closure theorem relevant for minimizing the $p$-Yang-Mills energy $\int_M|F|^p$ in supercritical dimension $3$ for $1<p<3/2$ (see also \cite{KR}).
-This class of weak curvatures is identified via Poincar\'e duality with the class of $L^p$ vector fields on $3$-dimensional manifolds having integer fluxes through ``almost all spheres''.
+This class of weak curvatures is identified via Poincar\'e duality with the class of $L^p$ vector fields on $3$-dimensional manifolds having integer fluxes through ``almost all spheres''.\\